w3c/tdm-reservation-protocol/proposals/proposal-http-headers.md

 1     | TDM rights are reserved     | use-case 3
 2     | TDM rights are reserved but a TDM license can be acquired  | use-case 4

+Other values are considered protocol errors.
+In such a case the TDM Actor MUST consider that the value of TDM-a is `unset`.

 ### TDM-b

 If the value of TDM-a is `2`, the absence of TDM-b is considered a protocol error.
+In such a case the TDM Actor MUST consider that the value of TDM-a is `1`.

 TDM-b is a URL.

 If the Web resource located at this URL is a Web page (i.e. its content-type is `text/html`), this resource is considered human readable.
 If it has the content-type of the license format defined by the protocol, this resource is considered machine-readable.

 Other content-types are considered protocol errors.
+In such a case the TDM Actor MUST consider that the value of TDM-a is `1`.

 ## Use of http headers